One of the spare bedrooms has vintage furniture. It’s been looking a little worn and time for a furniture refresh with chalk paint.

 My favorite Chalk Paint to use is Annie Sloan’s Chalk Paint.
 The first two coats will go on streaky.
 You just need to be patient.
 After the finial coat goes on, it will look amazing.

 To start the project, I began by painting the center wood piece.
 With a fine grit sanding block, I sanded the scratch marks on the headboard from the grandchildren.
 A light sanding will help the paint to go on more evenly.

 This photo is with two coats of chalk paint.
 With the Pure White, it will take four coats total for full coverage.
 Typically, I will allow the paint to dry for 2 hours in between coats.

 Never worry about it looking streaky.
 The third and final coat will look amazing.

 Here is the third coat and it’s evening out.

 Now look at that final coat going on and starting to dry.
 That’s the wild and interesting thing about working with Chalk Paint.

 It turned out beautiful.
 In a couple of days, I will seal it with Hemp Oil.
-Usually, I like to let the paint cure for a couple of days before sealing it.
-You can use clear wax too.
-Before sealing it, I may distress it a little more.
+The paint should cure for 48 hours.
+You can seal it with wax or hemp oil.

 Here is a view of the entire bed.
 I need to put the dust ruffle back on the bed.